LeeHyeJin91/Occupancy/README.md

 ## Problems of Occupacny Prediction

 #### 1. Time series data
-As this dataset is timeseries, it is important to discover the pattern of each feature over time.
+As this dataset is timeseries, It is important to discover the pattern of each feature over time.

 #### 2. The ambiguity of continuous feature
 There exists the case that some continuous features have the same values in both cases (Occupancy=0 and Occupancy=1).
 As a result, the machine(our model) can't distinguish where these values belong to.
 So I made the machine discern these values by creating some features.
 I explained this part in ***3.3.4*** of notebook concretely.